shiriweb/js-foundations/tests/9-guessing-game/README.md

 ### ASSIGNMENT

 The first portion involves creating the HTML and CSS for the Guessing Game.
-During this section, do not worry about adding any functionality (JavaScript), focus on adding the HTML and CSS elements and an appealing design to your project!
+During this section, do not worry about adding any functionality (JavaScript), focus on adding the HTML and CSS elements and an appealing design to your project

-This folder (9-guessing-game) provides a starter repository that provides the base structure for your project.
-Take your HTML and CSS knowledge and apply them to the requirements outlined below.

 ### PROJECT REQUIREMENTS: